floatdrop/gulp-bem/readme.md

 ###### path
 Type: `String`

+This parameters points to a BEM object in tree, which dependency stream you want to get.
+Essentialy it's a path to a BEM object in filesystem (one-to-one).

 ### bem.src(glob)

 This method consumes stream of BEM objects and searches files by glob pattern in them.